 Please telephone or SMS Karen on 0412 911 613 if you are interested in attending when we reschedule meetings in the future.

 The Carers Newsletter

-If you are interested in viewing earlier issues not shown above, digital pdfs are available from as early as 2012.
+If you are interested in viewing earlier issues not shown below, digital pdfs are available from as early as 2012.

 Byron Shire Respite Service is LGBTIQA+ Inclusive

 According to ACON and their LOVE project, LGBTIQA+ people are at greater risk of social isolation and lost family connections.
 However attempting to improve social connectivity through a range of different groups and activities can have profound health benefits both mentally and physically.